100 of the Best Drugstore Hair, Skin, and Body Products Under $20 That Beauty Editors Love

 Aside from the fact that this bottle will make your shower look seriously chic, the sugar-based scrub inside will rid your scalp of dirt, oil, and product buildup.
 It uses sugar granules to cut through the gunk and lightly exfoliate your skin, leaving your scalp smelling freshly washed.

 86. L'Oréal Paris Hair Care Elvive Total Repair 5 Damage-Erasing Balm, $6

 Face masks are great and all, but there's something extra-luxurious about using a hair mask and watching each strand dry to silky perfection.

-Bang for your buck doesn’t get much better than this combination of products, which use less water and ocean plastic to make them as good for the environment as they are for your hair.
+Bang for your buck doesn't get much better than this combination of products, which are packaged using 100 percent recycled materials to make them as good for the environment as they are for your hair.
 Shop the shampoo ($9) and the conditioner ($9).

 88. Mielle Organics Detangling Co-Wash, $13

 For those who find too much shampoo can dry out hair, reach instead for this co-wash.
 It removes impurities without totally stripping strands of their moisture.

 89. Not Your Mother’s Beach Babe Texturizing Cream, $6

 For thinner hair textures that need extra oomph, apply this cream onto wet strands and once hair is dry, notice the added volume that it leaves behind (without feeling sticky).

 Apply this air dry cream onto wet lengths and slowly back away from the blow dryer.
 Hours later, there will be fewer flyaways and you'll have plenty of time back in your day.